Vaent/quiz-mgr/api/quiz-mgr/README.md

 While not logged in, any attempt to access any route will redirect to `/login`.
 Details of registered users are loaded from the database when the service starts.

 **IMPORTANT: current security implementation is very basic and unsuitable for a live service.** Robust password encryption and use of HTTPS to exchange credentials are yet to be applied as minimum requirements for release.
+Additionally, credentials should be checked against the database on demand rather than loading into memory, if possible.

 `/login` is used by the user authentication system.
 Successfully signing in results in a redirect to `/quizzes`.
 The page is based on the Spring default to ensure compatibility with the Spring Security workflow.